ZeraGmbH/Blockly.Net/Library/Scripting/Engine/Lifecycle.md

 ## ScriptError [ScriptEngineNotifyMethods.Error](ScriptError.cs)

 This event indicates that the active script has been terminated due to an exception observed.
 The `ErrorMessage` field will contain the description of the exception as a single string.

-Exceptions during the execution of the script are considered fatal and the script will be terminated completely.
-During this process the finish event will be generated automatically.
-Therefore `Reconnect` will never generate error notifications.
+The script is still considered active and must be manually terminated. `Reconnect` will report error events as well.

 ## ScriptDone [ScriptEngineNotifyMethods.Done](ScriptDone.cs)